jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 **Achievements**

-- Make profit by published app in AppStore
+- Make profit by the published app in AppStore
-- Running an one person startup company
+- Running a one-person startup company
-- Successfully applied MFi license from Apple through DJI
+- Successfully applied for MFi license from Apple through DJI
-- Keep improve architecture for ADSB Radar
+- Keep improving architecture for ADSB Radar
 - Build a small but strong iOS team

 ###May 2016 - Feb 2017 &nbsp;&nbsp;Mobile App Developer, MobileDEN Pty Ltd